Outwood Academy Valley: Academic tracking and reporting

 The progress of each student is monitored through a system known as Praising Stars.
 This system of half-termly assessment, monitoring and intervention includes a report to parents on their child's progress in all subjects every six weeks.
 The academy holds three parents' evenings per year where parents/carers have the opportunity to meet subject teachers to discuss progress.

 Behaviour and discipline system

 The academy uses a system of escalating "consequences" as a framework for discipline, beginning with C1 and ranging through to C6 (exclusion).

 Daily pastoral support

-Students are members of mixed-age tutor groups, known as Vertical Mentoring Groups, each including students from all 5-year groups at the school.
+Students are members of mixed-age tutor groups, known as PDaG Groups, each including students from all 5-year groups at the school.
 This means that each group evolves every year, as older students leave and are replaced by younger students entering the school.
 An advantage of mixed age tutor groups is the increased sense of community, allowing for students to share experiences and foster understanding.